Here, we detail the difference between solid and engineered wooden floors to help you decide which is best for you.Written by: Yarl Christie

 If you are looking to create a consistent look, an engineered wood floor would be a better option.

 Engineered wood floors are constructed to offer better resilience than solid hardwood floors.
-So, you’ll find that engineered floors are sturdier and better-performing compared to solid hardwood floors.
+So, you will find that engineered floors are sturdier and better-performing compared to solid hardwood floors.
 With right maintenance, they can last a lifetime.
+You also have the ability to restore engineered wood planks, which gives them an extra lease of life if they need it.

 Whether you are looking to buy engineered wood floors or solid wood floors, Stories Flooring offers a fine selection of high-quality flooring from some of the best manufacturers from around the world.
 We encourage you to request free samples before you place your order so you can make an informed decision.